 Radcliffe Observatory Quarter

-I am interested in the ways mathematical instabilities can serve as analogues for the development of disease in biological systems.
-More specifically, my work has been applied to the intestinal epithelium, the fastest self-renewing organ in the body and the source of colorectal cancer and inflammatory bowel disease.
-My DPhil primarily focusses on using both individual-based and continuum-level models to determine the influence of different biomechanical factors that are suspected to play a role in both healthy and diseased gut tissue formation.
+I am interested in the mechanics of tissue morphogenesis and how biological tissues integrate mechanical cues with subcellular biochemical information.
+To date, my work has been applied to the intestinal epithelium, the fastest self-renewing organ in the body and where colorectal cancer initiates.
+I combine individual-based and continuum-level models of gut tissue to investigate the influence of different biomechanical factors that are suspected to play a role in both health and disease.